As we enter the second year of the COVID-19 pandemic, mental health implications of coronavirus have evolved as a significant concern.

 Build an intimate relationship with God

 The most important step you must take in order to cope with this pandemic and its effects on your daily life is to build an intimate and strong relationship with God.
-There is not a stronger foundation than his very own being, there is not a greater shelter than being surrounded by his loving arms.
+There is no stronger foundation than His very own being, there is no greater shelter than being surrounded by His loving arms.
 But can you cultivate an intimate relationship with God?
-First of all, recognize Him as your Creator and savior; secondly, try to spend some quality time with Him through reading the Bible, praying, meditating about His word, telling Him about our anxieties, worries, and problems.
+First of all, recognize Him as your Creator and savior.
+Secondly, try to spend some quality time with Him through reading the Bible, praying, meditating about His word, telling Him about our anxieties, worries, and problems.

-The closer we got to God, the more sheltered we are going to feel.
+The closer we get to God, the more sheltered we are going to feel.
 Remember what Philippians 4:6-7 says: “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus”.
+And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

-This has always been the resource we have had in times of crises, anguish, and uncertainty.
-In Psalm 94:19 we can see how David felt when he turned to God: “When anxiety was great within me, your consolation brought me joy”.
+This is the resource we have always had in times of crises, anguish, and uncertainty.
+In Psalm 94:19, we can see how David felt when he turned to God: “When anxiety was great within me, your consolation brought me joy.”
 God can help you navigate these turbulent times.
 God bless you.